 \section{Physical conditions of the ejecta}

-In this section, we describe the physical conditions of a SN ejecta, with respect to the parameters adopted in this study.
+In this section, we describe the physical conditions of SN ejecta with respect to the parameters adopted in this study.

-After the explosion, a typical SN ejecta evolved through a free-expansion phase (homologous expansion), characterized by $v \cong r/t$.
-The ejecta is assumed to be made up of a core of uniform density, and an envelope, where the density falls rapidly as a power-law \citep{tru99, dwa07}.
-Following the model of \cite{tru99}, we define the velocity of the ejecta-core, $v_c$, as,
+After the explosion, typical SN ejecta evolved through a free-expansion phase (homologous expansion), characterized by $v \cong r/t$.
+The ejecta are assumed to be made up of a core of uniform density, and an envelope where the density falls rapidly as a power-law \citep{tru99, dwa07}.
+Following the model of \cite{tru99}, we define the velocity of the ejecta core, $v_c$, as

-where $E$ is the explosion energy of the SN, $M_{ej}$ is the total mass of the ejecta and $n$ is the power-law exponent that characterizes the density of the ejecta-envelope.
-We model a SN ejecta whose progenitor was a 20 \Ms\ main-sequence star, using the post-explosion yields from \cite{rau02}\footnote{\url{https://nucastro.org/nucleosynthesis/expl_comp.html}}.
-The mass of the ejecta, M$_{ej}$, in our model, is 12 \Ms\ (of which the He-core is 4.65~\Ms), and the explosion energy is taken as 10$^{51}$ ergs, with reference to SN 1987A \citep{ens92}.
-The power-law for the envelope, $n$, is taken as 12, typical for red supergiants \citep{moriya_2013}.
-Using these in Equation \ref{eqn_ejectacore}, $v_c$ is calculated to be 3300 km s$^{-1}$.
-The outer-edge of the He-core, which is the main site of dust formation in the ejecta, has a velocity of 2650 km s$^{-1}$.
-Therefore, the He-core is entirely confined within the core of the ejecta, and we only focus on that, for the purpose of this study.
+where $E$ is the explosion energy of the SN, $M_{ej}$ is the total mass of the ejecta, and $n$ is the power-law exponent that characterizes the density of the ejecta envelope.
+We model SN ejecta whose progenitor was a 20 \Ms\ main-sequence star, using the post-explosion yields from \cite{rau02}\footnote{\url{https://nucastro.org/nucleosynthesis/expl_comp.html}}.
+The mass of the ejecta, M$_{ej}$, in our model, is 12 \Ms\ (of which the He core is 4.65~\Ms), and the explosion energy is taken as 10$^{51}$ ergs, with reference to SN 1987A \citep{ens92}.
+The power law for the envelope, $n$, is taken as 12, typical for red supergiants \citep{moriya_2013}.
+Using these in Eq \ref{eqn_ejectacore}, $v_c$ is calculated to be 3300 km s$^{-1}$.
+The outer edge of the He core, which is the main site of dust formation in the ejecta, has a velocity of 2650 km s$^{-1}$.
+Therefore, the He core is entirely confined within the core of the ejecta and we only focus on that for the purpose of this study.